mrquestie/reverseLL_ids/README.md

 do-while loop is executed:\
 3 times.\
 first for 1 -> 2 -> 3 -> 7
-- What we can see here is that the value of q as we go into the reverse function would be 0 as we discussed earlier that q is the node previous to the beg node.
+- Now heres a catch, we cannot assign a value to q as we discussed earlier that q is the node previous to the beg node.
 - But we can see here there is no previous node.
 - Thus,
 in reverse() we have the if-else condition as follows performing reverse according to the requirement as follows: